 The LTC algorithm proposed in [38] is an efficient and simple lossy compression technique for the context of habitat monitoring.
 The algorithm exploits the fact that the captured readings for microclimate data, in a small window of time, are linear in nature.
 It identifies such windows and generates a series of line segments that accurately represent the data.
 This scheme performs compression by introducing error bounded by a control knob, which is in the order of the error specified on the hardware.
 This algorithm attempts to represent a long sequence of similar data with a single symbol.
 It is effective on a data set, which is largely continuous, and changes in readings are infrequent.
 Thus, the results of LTC show that it performs better on the data related to temperature than on humidity or wind speed.
 This shows that the compression ratio in LTC is highly dependent on the nature of the data.
 The LTC algorithm is designed for mica motes with 8-bit processor, which has no hardware to handle floating-point values.
 This limits the applications of LTC to compression of integer data only.\\

-Basically LTC is similar to Run Length Encoding (RLE) in the sense that it attempts to represent a long sequence of similar data with a single symbol.
-The difference with RLE is that while the latter searches for strings of a repeated symbol, LTC search for linear trends.
-This scheme is designed by considering two key points.
-First, the observations of microclimate data over a small enough window of time are linear.
-Second, the noise exists in commercial sensors.
+Basically LTC is similar to RLE in the sense that it attempts to represent a long sequence of similar data with a single symbol.
+The difference with RLE is that while RLE searches for strings of a repeated symbol, LTC searches for linear trends.
+LTC scheme is designed by considering two key points: (i) the observations of microclimate data over a small enough window of time are linear (ii) the noise exists in sensors.
 Based on these observations, LTC was designed for climate monitoring applications by ﬁtting microclimate data during a short range of time (window) with a sub-linear model.
-LTC was also designed to compress data when sensor accuracy was expressed as an error margin (e) and when the probability distribution of error was either uniform or unknown.\\
+LTC was also designed to compress data when sensor accuracy was expressed as an error margin and when the probability distribution of error was either uniform or unknown.\\

 In [39], a new lossy data compression algorithm called IR-LDCA is proposed to achieve better compression ratios at minimal loss.
 IR-LDCA for WSNs is proposed to achieve energy efficiency in transmission.
-The proposed algorithm, effectively exploits the natural correlation that exists in sensor data.
-The objective of the work was to exploit the commonality existing in the continuous data stream and also to eliminate redundancy.
-This property was exploited by inducing redundancy in the data set by converting them to their integer representation.
-This lossy data compression scheme allows the user to control the compression ratio desired and the data loss during the compression facilitating higher compression ratios with minimum loss of data.
+The proposed algorithm effectively exploits the natural correlation that exists in sensory data.
+The objective of the work is to exploit the commonality existing in the continuous data stream and also to eliminate redundancy.
+This property is exploited through inducing redundancy in the data set and converting them to their integer representation.
+This lossy data compression scheme allows the user to control the compression ratio and the data loss during the compression, facilitating higher compression ratios with minimum loss of data.
 Also, the algorithm performs in a more flexible and optimized manner than the existing K-RLE algorithm with respect to the RMS error (data loss).
 This proposed scheme reduces the volume of data for transmission at a sensor node (with minimal loss).
-Thus, resulting in reduced energy consumption and enhanced lifetime of the network.\\
+Thus, resulting in reduced energy consumption and enhanced lifetime of the network.\\ Table represents a summery of discussed techniques.

 \begin{table}[h]